 - Vehling’s interest in ancient Rome was ignited by his first visit to Pompeii.
 His ‘day job’ was in hotel restaurants, catering companies, and other culinary establishments.

 - Like laser, a.k.a. silphium, a much loved plant in the ancient world that appears many times in Apicius.
-It was so beloved, in fact, that it went extinct during ancient times.
+Silphium probably went extinct during ancient times because it was so sought after and impossible to cultivate.